pema99/Gunk/README.md

 # Gunk
 Note: This project is abandoned but has been salvaged into a library: https://github.com/pema99/plonk.
-Excuse my terrible memes, I don't expect anyone to actually read this stuff.

 # How to build
 ```sh